-All LLPs and companies, including dormant companies, must prepare a confirmation statement for Companies House.
+Every company, including LLPs and dormant companies, must prepare a confirmation statement for Companies House.

 It is a criminal offence to fail to deliver at least one confirmation statement to Companies House every year.
-Directors can be personally fined by the criminal courts.
-Companies can be struck from the register if a statement is not filed at all.
-However, there are no automatic financial penalties are imposed if the statement is delivered late.
+However, there is no automatic late filing penalty if the statement is delivered late.